Ihyatt/interview_prep_study_guide/fourteen_patterns/two_pointers_or_iterators/readme.md

   <img src="https://media.giphy.com/media/r7Y17m4862kdW/giphy.gif" width="1000" />
 </p>

-Following ***are some ways you can identify that the given problem might require a sliding window:***
+Ways to identify when to use the Two Pointer method:
+* It will feature problems where you deal with sorted arrays (or Linked Lists) and need to find a set of elements that fulfill certain constraints
-* The problem input is a linear data structure such as a linked list, array, or string
+* The set of elements in the array is a pair, a triplet, or even a subarray
-* You’re asked to find the longest/shortest substring, subarray, or a desired value

 Examples:

+* Squaring a sorted array
+* Triplets that sum to zero
+* Comparing strings that contain backspaces
+* 3 sum
+* Remove Duplicates from Sorted Array
+* Next Permutation
+* Add Binary
+* Merge Sorted Array
+* Valid Palindrome
+* One Edit Distance
-* Maximum sum subarray of size ‘K’
+* Product of Array Except Self
+* Move Zeroes
+* Valid Palindrome II
+* Add Two Numbers
+* Merge Two Sorted Lists
-* Longest substring with ‘K’ distinct characters
+* Copy List with Random Pointer
-* String anagrams
+* Reorder List
-* Longest Substring Without Repeating Characters
-* Minimum Window Substring
-* Longest Substring with At Most K Distinct Characters